dorkodu/sage/paper/3 -- Principles and Concepts.md

     #### Flex Types and Constraints

     Sage is *flex-typed*.
 By default, all values can be of any type within the Sage’s type system.
-However, we also know that sometimes *strong-typing* is desperately needed, or at least useful.
+However, we also know that sometimes *strict-typing* is desperately needed, or at least useful.
 Thus, Sage offers a concept called *constraints*, which you can set for attributes to ensure their values will be of a specific type.
 This is why Sage can be both *flexible* and *powerful* at the same time.

 - ### Application-level Protocol